โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Kaluga International Airport (KLF), also known as Grabtsevo, is a modern regional aviation facility serving the Kaluga region and acting as a strategic secondary gateway for the Moscow metropolitan area.
 Situated approximately 8 kilometers northeast of the city center and 160 kilometers from Moscow, the airport has undergone significant redevelopment to support both domestic trunk routes and seasonal international charters.
-The facility features a sleek, integrated passenger terminal designed for high efficiency, primarily serving the region's massive automotive and industrial clusters.
+The airport operates a sleek, integrated passenger terminal designed for high efficiency, primarily serving the region's massive automotive and industrial clusters.
 The terminal's layout is organized into a single integrated building to ensure a highly intuitive and streamlined passenger experience.
 The ground floor houses centrally located check-in counters, a secure security screening zone, and baggage reclaim halls for both domestic and international traffic.
 The first floor serves as the secure airside departure zone, featuring well-appointed waiting lounges and dedicated boarding gates.
 This compact 'one-roof' design ensures exceptionally short walking distances, often allowing travelers to move from the check-in hall to the aircraft apron in under 15 minutes.
 Amenities within the Kaluga terminal provide a high standard of service for both business and leisure travelers.
 Passengers can enjoy traditional Russian and European cuisine at the 'Polyot' (Flight) Cafรฉ, located on the upper level.
 The commercial zone features several retail kiosks offering travel essentials and local souvenirs, alongside a dedicated business lounge for premium passengers.
 The facility provides free high-speed Wi-Fi throughout the building, clean public restrooms with accessibility features, and specialized assistance for passengers with reduced mobility.
 The airport's 2,200-meter asphalt runway (13/31) is well-maintained to support narrow-body jets like the Boeing 737 and Airbus A320.
 Ground transportation at KLF is well-coordinated with the local regional infrastructure, with central Kaluga just a 15-to-20 minute drive away via the M-3 'Ukraine' federal highway.
 Taxis and popular ride-sharing apps like Yandex Go are readily available 24/7 at the terminal exit to meet all scheduled flight arrivals.
 For travelers arriving by private vehicle, secure outdoor parking is located directly in front of the terminal building.
 Travelers are generally advised to arrive at least 90 minutes before domestic flights and three hours before international departures to account for thorough security and customs procedures typical of this modern international hub.

 ๐Ÿ”„ Connection Tips